-Some argue that speed limits are too low, but it is impossible to set a speed limit that adjusts itself depending on driver ability.
+Some argue that speed limits are at times too low, but it is impossible to set a speed limit that adjusts itself depending on driver ability.
 Speeding laws are designed to ensure a cautious driver is not forced to drive beyond their limits to keep up with the traffic flow dictated by a boy racer.

-If you are caught speeding you will be sent a Notice of Intended Prosecution (NIP), outlining the offence and a form called a Section 172 notice.
-You must complete the Section 172 notice within 28 days declaring who was driving the car at the time of the offence.
-If you don’t, you’ll face six points on your licence and a fine of up to £1,000.
-Once the NIP is returned you may be:
+If you are caught speeding, you will be sent a Notice of Intended Prosecution (NIP) – a speeding ticket – outlining the offence, and a form called a Section 172 notice.
+You must complete the s172 notice within 28 days declaring who was driving the car at the time of the alleged offence.
+If you don’t, you could face six points on your licence, and a fine of up to £1,000.

-- Deciding whether or not to make a challenge
+Deciding whether to challenge the NIP